Osnowa — a roguelike framework for C# with ECS and Unity integration

 Then you should be able to modify the code of the template game which is attached to the project or to try taking some parts of Osnowa to your project.

-Feel free to join a chat if you want to talk about the project: https://gitter.im/Osnowa/community
+Feel free to join the Gitter chat if you want to talk about the project: https://gitter.im/Osnowa/community